cisco-open/ndfc-roles/README.md

 ```

 If you don't care about security, you can add a non-encrypted password by editing the file directly.
-The following is an example unencrypted password added to this file:
+The following are example unencrypted passwords for the NDFC controller and NX-OS devices added to this file:

 ```bash
 ansible_password: mySuperSecretNdfcPassword